 How do I know if the Certificate in Health Professional Education is for me?

-Professional advisors provide information and guidance to help students make informed educational decisions.
-Students are encouraged to meet with an advisor at least once each semester.
+Professional advisors provide information and guidance to help you make informed educational decisions.
+You are encouraged to meet with your advisor at least once each semester.
 To schedule an advising appointment, contact:

 How can I apply?

 For admission forms or more information on course schedules, contact the advisor:

 If you are not already admitted to a UWM graduate degree program, you must apply to the UWM Graduate School .